gohars1/Shopify-Image-Repository/README.md

 ```
 python manage.py runserver
 ```
-Once the server is run, you can begin using the web application with the following URL: http://127.0.0.1:8000/
+Once the server is run, you can begin using the web application with the following URL http://127.0.0.1:8000/

 Here you should encounter the following screen: